Are you planning a trip to the spectacular Scottish capital? You will certainly have no problem finding fabulous things

 Greyfriars Bobby’s Statue

 This is one of the best free things to do in Edinburgh.
 The statue sits on the corner of Candlemaker Row and George IV Bridge.
 The heart-warming story goes that in the 19th century this Skye terrier guarded its owner’s grave for over 14 years until he died.
 It’s similar to the Futurama episode “Jurassic Bark” where Fry’s dog mourns his freeze.
 Remember, if you do rub his nose for good luck be careful and do it gently as it’s already been restored twice and the locals aren’t happy…

 In the Greyfriars Cemetery behind the statue, you will be able to find the grave of the owner and also Tom Riddell’s grave, which is believed to have inspired JK Rowling.

 Revel at the Restoration Yard in Dalkeith Country Park

-Another out of town experience, located just 20 minutes from the centre is a visit to the Restoration Yard.
+Another out of town experience, located just 20 minutes from the center is the Restoration Yard.
 The shop has a range of quirky products, there’s local food and it’s located in renovated 18th century stables.
 Breathe in the beauty and take a walk in the country park or have brunch in the cafe.
 They even put on yoga classes at their “Wellbeing Lab” if that’s your vibe!